aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-worksheets-gridweb/_index.md

 The following code snippet will help you understand how to use them.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "examples-worksheets-AddingNamedRangesinFormulas-AddingNamedRangesinFormulas.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-worksheets-AddingNamedRangesinFormulas-AddingNamedRangesinFormulas.jsp" >}}

 ## **Managing Comments in Worksheet**